 With so many learners, both international and domestic, looking for reputable online training that can help them gain a qualification, become work-ready, upskill, or retrain, now is the best time to move your RTO online.

-Don’t forget to subscribe to VET:eXpress to get important VET insights and news straight to your inbox every month.
+Don't forget to subscribe to VET:eXpress to receive important VET insights and news straight to your inbox.

 VET moves fast.
 Stay informed, with blogs straight to your inbox.